EN 209: NOVELS AND TALES

 Texts.
-There are seven books and a xeroxed course reader in the bookstore for you to purchase:
+There are five books and a xeroxed course reader in the bookstore for you to purchase:

 There are several components to my evaluation of you in this course.

-Reading Responses/Discussion Questions (20%).
-There will be a course listserv for each section (email@example.com for Section 5 and firstname.lastname@example.org for Section 6).
+Reading Responses (20%).
+We will have a course listserv, email@example.com, which will include all students in my two sections of 209.
 This listserv will be your space; I will keep my own input to a bare minimum (hence, announcements and handouts will be available on this web page rather than being posted to the listserv).

-Critical/Creative Response Papers (30%).
-You must turn in three short critical response essays, each of which should be an analytical or persuasive essay (each worth 10% of your base grade).
+Critical Response Essays (30%).
+You must turn in two one-to-three-page critical response essays (each worth 15% of your base grade).
 With my permission, you may substitute a creative response paper for one of the critical response papers.
-Specific assignments will be posted on the web well in advance of the due date.

-Mid-Term Exam/Final Essay (40%).
-I will provide detailed information on both the mid-term exam and the five-to-eight-page final essay (each worth 20% of your base grade) later in the semester.
-We will arrange for a mandatory individual conference on your final paper topic after spring break.
+Mid-Term Exam/Final Essay (50%).
+I will provide detailed information on both the mid-term exam and the five-to-seven-page final essay (each worth 25% of your base grade) later in the semester.
+We will also arrange for a mandatory individual conference on your final paper that will take place either just before or just after Thanksgiving break.